JGefroh/stock-cli/README.md

 # stock-cli
 A stock price lister written in Ruby.
+This was written under time-boxed conditions for an interview.

+See https://github.com/JGefroh/stockerize for a similar personal project with no such limitations!

 # Requirements
   * Ruby 2.3 or higher.